CodeSageAbhijit/irl_inventory/README.md

 # 📦 Inventory Management App (Flutter + Firebase)

-A feature-rich **inventory management mobile application** built using **Flutter**, designed to simplify the process of **requesting and returning electronic components**.
-Ideal for use in labs, maker spaces, and academic projects like **Robowars**, this system ensures efficient resource allocation, accountability, and real-time database updates.
+A feature-rich **IRL Inventory Management** built using **Flutter**, designed to simplify the process of **requesting and returning electronic components**.This system ensures efficient resource allocation, accountability, and real-time database updates.

 ---